-Whether you want to be front and centre as a drummer or keyboardist, or behind the scenes producing and writing songs, the Bachelor of Music Studies (Contemporary Music) is designed for students interested in a career within the music industry.
+Whether you want to be front and centre as a performer or behind the scenes producing and writing songs, the four-year Bachelor of Music (Contemporary Music Practice) is designed for students interested in a career in the music industry.

 About the course

-This course gives you access to a diverse range of musical practitioners who will help you expand and grow your talent to its full potential.
+This course gives you access to a diverse range of music industry practitioners who will help you expand and grow your talent to its full potential.
 Our teachers will guide you as you produce your own exciting and original music.